 Here was a great reaction I had in September (2002): I mentioned this trick to a second year BA student (Aoibheann Reilly), and I told her that she would study it in the third year...
 A few days later she said she had told it to her father who was out of his mind wanting to know how to solve it; I was horrible and said she'd have to wait until next year...
 Then, at the start of the second term I displayed Ian Stewart's New Scientist article about the trick, Aoibheann read and understood it, and finally took her father out of his agony.
 This is precisely the sort of thing I hoped would happen...; (Later Aoibheann went on to my beloved London college - Royal Holloway College - to study for the Masters in Information Security.)

-4. The classic 6-people-at-a-party problem: in a group of 6 people, argue that there must be three (at least) of them, every two of whom know each other, or there must be three of them (at least) no two of whom know each other.
+4. The classic 6-people-at-a-party problem: in a group of 6 people, argue that there must be at least three of them, every two of whom know each other, or there must be at least three of them no two of whom know each other.

 This elementary, but non-trivial problem allows one a first step into the wonderful world of Ramsey numbers.
 How quickly one then gets into really deep waters and unsolved problems...
 Look up Frank Ramsey at the monumental St Andrews University History of Mathematics site.